texstudio-org/texstudio/utilities/manual/source/background.md

     works.
 If you `\usepackage{mypackage}` TeXstudio will load mypackage.cwl if available.
 -   **complete:** The cwl should contain all commands in the package.
-If you use a non-specified command in the editor, the syntaxchecker will mark it as unknown.
+If you use a non-specified command in the editor, the syntax-checker will mark it as unknown.
 -   **specific:** The commands should be classified if possible.
 This allows TeXstudio to give additional context to the command (e.g.